Andrew Fearn and Jason Williamson, Sherwood, July 2012. Pic: David Sillitoe

 Andrew: I was brought up nine miles from Lincoln, in a remote farm area with no public transport.
 I was so into music as a kid that I couldn't wait to get out.
 I definitely didn't want to work on a farm like my dad.
 He tried to talk me out of it, but failed.
 Growing up in Lincolnshire, you always felt that there was nothing going on, especially when you compared it to the West Midlands.
 Even a place like Wolverhampton seemed to have a scene and a history to it; in Lincoln, every music venue seemed to be burning down after two years for the insurance.

 Jason: I lived in San Francisco for nine months, with the plan to join a band, but I ended up working as a security guard at night and bumming round the flat drinking in the day.
 Then I came back and ended up living in London.
-Again, with the intention of joining a band, and I got involved with a couple of them, but a lot of them doing brown, and we weren't getting anywhere, and then Britpop came in, which I was never into.
+Again, with the intention of joining a band, and I got involved with a couple of them, but a lot of them were doing brown, and we weren't getting anywhere, and then Britpop came in, which I was never into.
 London's nasty for trends, and it's so industry-orientated; everyone's chasing the deal, obviously, and everyone's on a treadmill.
 It was crap.